warmist/scripts/docs/deteriorate.rst

 :clothes:  All clothing pieces that have an armor rating of 0 and are lying on
            the ground.
-:corpses:  All non-dwarf corpses and body parts.
-This includes potentially
+:corpses:  All resident corpses and body parts.
+To keep useable remains such as
-           useful remains such as hair, wool, hooves, bones, and skulls.
-Use them before you lose them!
+           hair, wool, hooves, bones, and skulls, specify --useable.
 :food:     All food and plants, regardless of whether they are in barrels or
            stockpiles.
 Seeds are left untouched.